 But many contend the group is dishonest.
 The attorney general’s office recently received a slew of complaints from Michigan residents claiming Unlock Michigan misled them into signing the petition by telling them it was for other causes.

 Complainants accuse Unlock Michigan members of claiming the petition was for the legalization of medical marijuana, to support LGBTQ rights, and to support small businesses, among other items.
-At least one official with the group was training petition circulators so they could dupe Michigan residents, according to recent media reports.
+At least one official with the group instructed petition circulators to dupe Michigan residents, according to recent media reports.

 Attorney General Nessel is trying to assure Michiganders her office is working feverishly to get to the bottom of these alleged crimes.